alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 # All layers: all tests
 - When implementing features 1 & 2, use the schema suggested by test_data.csv as the schema for all the tests.
 - When implementing feature 3 onwards, create a Malli schema based on test_data.csv and use that to generate test data.
+- When implementing dataframe tests that compose multiple transformation operations, prefer threading macros where possible.
 - Since we are using Malli for this solution, use Malli for all generation of test data, rather than clojure.test.check.

 # All layers: unit tests